LinkedIn for PhDs: 5 Reasons Why You Need It Now

 1. Establish Your Professional Identity

-Building a LinkedIn account is a fantastic exercise in reframing your academic achievements for a broad audience.
+Building a PhD LinkedIn profile is a fantastic exercise in reframing your academic achievements for a broad audience.

 For example, did you recently finish your dissertation?
 First, congrats!
 Second, add this line to your LinkedIn profile: